joeljosesays/GTM_GA4/README.md

 # GTM_GA4
-Learning GTM and GA-4 using demo  site
+Experimenting GTM and GA-4 using demo  site